raphideb/kube/README.md

 This repository contains scripts to set up a vanilla Kubernetes cluster with various database operators and monitoring tools.

+After you deployed the cluster, read the user guide to get some ideas for what you can do with it: [https://crashdump.info/kubernetes/](https://crashdump.info/kubernetes/)

 ## Directory Structure

 This repository is organized into two directories based on your target platform: